Tap-Payments/Card-Android/README.md

 	 - Optional string to put some clarifications about the order if needed.
  - order.reference:
 	 - Pass this value if you want to link this transaction to the a one you have within your system.
-- order.metadata:
-	 - It is a key-value based parameter.
-You can pass it to attach any miscellaneous data with this transaction for your own convenience.

  - invoice.id:
 	 - Optional string to pass an invoice id, that you want to link to this token afterwards.
  - merchant.id: